 The DSP platform is suitable for advertising networks that want to gain full control over the process of buying and optimizing advertising inventory for their clients.
 Advertising agencies can also get advertising inventory directly, manage ad placements, and set prices and rules for accessing inventory.
 Nevertheless, DSP allows large brands and advertisers to independently manage their campaigns and optimize engagement with their target audience.

-Why are DSPs important?
+Why are demand-side platforms important?

-Today, DSP advertising has simplified the process of closing deals.
+Today, DSP ads have simplified the process of closing deals.
 When purchasing traffic, customers do not need to analyze platforms on their own, negotiate the terms and cost of clicks, or sign contracts.
 Everything happens automatically.
 In such a way, advertisers can flexibly optimize campaigns, narrow or expand the target audience, manage the purchase, and promptly control the process.
 At the same time, impressions can be purchased simultaneously from different sites and owners without the influence of the human factor on the result, thus saving time and money.

 How do demand-side platforms work?

-First, the Supply Side Platform receives a signal that a user has visited a web page and sends requests to the Demand Side Platform.
+First, the Supply-side platform receives a signal that a user has visited a web page and sends requests to the demand-side platform.

 Second, the DSP processes the user information.
 The system takes user profile data from its database and the DMP with demographic data, behavioral data, and contextual data.